Who’s The Biggest Saver? A Quick Look At Generational Savings from 2023

 3. Maximize Retirement Contributions

 Maximizing retirement contributions prepares you for the future and gives you valuable tax benefits.
-Sign up for employer-sponsored plans like a 401(k), particularly where your employer matches your contributions, or try to start your own IRA if you’re self-employed.
+Sign up for employer-sponsored plans like a 401(k), particularly where your employer matches your contributions, or try to start your own Roth IRA or IRA if you’re self-employed.
 The earlier you start, the more you can boost your savings!

 The Bottom Line